 ✔ Never create a religious system based on terror, coercion, and eternal suffering.

-Conclusion: Free Will is Not a Justification for Hellfire
+Conclusion: Free Will Is Not a Justification for Hellfire

 The idea that people “choose” hell is nothing more than an illusion created to excuse a religion built on fear.
 Decisions based on existential fear are not free choices, no matter how you look at it.